Proof of the Wilf-Zeilberger Conjecture for Mixed Hypergeometric Terms: Mixed hypergeometric terms

 for all~$i, j$ with~$1 \le i \le m$ and~$1 \le j \le n$.
 The operators~$D_i$ and~$S_j$ are called \emph{derivations} and \emph{shifts}, respectively.
 The operators $D_1, \ldots, D_m, S_1, \ldots, S_n$ commute pairwise on~$\bF(\vt, \vk)$.

 The field~$\bF(\vt)$ becomes a differential field~\cite[p.~58]{Kolchin1973} with the derivations $D_1, \ldots, D_m$.
 Let~$\bU$ be a universal differential extension of~$\bF(\vt)$, in which all consistent systems of algebraic differential equations with coefficients in~$\bF(\vt)$ have solutions and the extended derivations~$D_1, \ldots, D_m$ commute in~$\bU$.
 For the existence of such a universal field, see Kolchin's book~\cite[p.~134, Theorem 2]{Kolchin1973}.
 By a multivariate sequence over~$\bU$, we mean a map~$H\colon \bN^n \rightarrow \bU$; instead of $H(\vk)$ we will often write $H(\vt,\vk)$ in order to emphasize also the dependence on~$\vt$.
 Let~$\bS$ be the set of all multivariate sequences over~$\bU$.
-We define the addition and multiplication of two elements of~$\bS$ coordinatewise, so that the invertible elements in~$\bS$ are those sequences, whose entries are all invertible in~$\bU$.
+We define the addition and multiplication of two elements of~$\bS$ coordinatewise, so that the invertible elements in~$\bS$ are those sequences whose entries are all invertible in~$\bU$.
 The shifts $S_j$ operate on sequences in an obvious way, and the derivations on~$\bU$ are extended to~$\bS$ coordinatewise.

-In order to embed the field~$\bF(\vt, \vk)$ into~$\bS$, we recall the following equivalence relation among multivariate sequences introduced in~\cite{AbramovPetkovsek2002a}. \begin{define}[Equality modulo an algebraic set] Two multivariate sequences $H_1(\vt,\vk)$ and~$H_2(\vt,\vk)$ are said to be \emph{equal modulo an algebraic set}, denoted by~$H_1 \eqa H_2$, if there is a nonzero polynomial~$p\in \bF[k_1, \dots, k_n]$ such that
+A polynomial $p\in\bF[\vt, \vk]$ can be viewed as an element of~$\bS$ in a natural way: for each $\vv\in\bN^n$ the entry of the sequence is given by the value $p(\vt,\vv)$.
+However, in order to embed the field of rational functions~$\bF(\vt, \vk)$ into~$\bS$, we need the following equivalence relation among multivariate sequences, used in~\cite{AbramovPetkovsek2002a}. \begin{define}[Equality modulo an algebraic set] Two multivariate sequences $H_1(\vt,\vk)$ and~$H_2(\vt,\vk)$ are said to be \emph{equal modulo an algebraic set}, denoted by~$H_1 \eqa H_2$, if there is a nonzero polynomial~$p\in \bF[k_1, \dots, k_n]$ such that

 A multivariate sequence~$H$ is \emph{nontrivial} if~$H\neqa 0$. \end{define}